 This is a clear indication that these men have, at last, reached Lac la Biche, or a smaller lake just south of it, and will now make their way downriver to the Athabasca.
 The river that flows northward out of Lac la Biche enters the Athabasca River well south and west of the place where the Clearwater River flows into the Athabasca.
 In the other part of our Two Canoes series, Governor Simpson came down the Clearwater to the Athabasca and paddled downriver: these men came down the “Red Deer River” to the Athabasca, just east of Lesser Slave Lake and Fort Assiniboine.
 This river route cuts off a great deal of the Athabasca River which, had they come down the Clearwater, flowed against them to the north.
 So now I finally understand why these men travelled the apparently-difficult Beaver River route!

-When the next journal in this series, which includes both John Work’s journal and Governor Simpson’s, is published, I will add it in here: http://nancymargueriteanderson.com/two-canoes-eleven/
+When the next journal in this series, which is Governor Simpson’s journal, is published, I will add it in here: http://nancymargueriteanderson.com/two-canoes-eleven/

 Copyright, Nancy Marguerite Anderson, 2017.
 All rights reserved.